dasch-swiss/dsp-tools/docs/cli-commands.md

 - Subdomains `admin`/`app` stand for the DSP-APP frontend that you look at in your browser
 - Subdomain `api` stands for the DSP-API (where DSP-TOOLS sends its data to)
 - Subdomain `ingest` stands for the ingest server interface (where DSP-TOOLS uploads multimedia files to)
-- Subdomain `iiif` stands for the SIPI server interface (the dsp iiif and other media server)

 This means that for uploading data to the DSP server on the domain `dasch.swiss`,